landonr/homeThing/GettingStarted.md

-      homeassistant_component, # base component to control home assistant entities. required for all homeassistant_switch_group, # only include if you use switches in menu homeassistant_sensor_group, # only include if you use text sensors in menu homeassistant_light_group, # only include if you use lights in menu homeassistant_media_player, # only include if you use media players in menu homeassistant_service_group, # only include if you want to call services/scripts media_player_source, # required for all media player sources
+      homeassistant_component, # base component to control home assistant entities. required for all homeassistant_switch_group, # only include if you use switches in menu homeassistant_sensor_group, # only include if you use text sensors in menu homeassistant_media_player, # only include if you use media players in menu homeassistant_service_group, # only include if you want to call services/scripts media_player_source, # required for all media player sources